-The Waidroka Bay Surf and Dive Resort offers you the opportunity to participate in this thrilling dive.
+The Waidroka Bay Surf and Dive Resort offers you the opportunity to participate in this thrilling experience.
 When they invited me to stay and dive with them, I couldn't wait to jump on the next available flight!

 The other reason why I was so excited is because I am also a keen surfer.
-The idea of staying at a resort where it's possible to indulge in both surfing and diving at the same time sounded right up my street!
+The idea of staying at a resort where it's possible to indulge in both surfing and scuba diving at the same time sounded right up my street!

 • Watch our Fiji shark diving video

 Usually you get 2 dives with the sharks, but if you are diving with Waidroka then you get an additional third dive after lunch on Yanuca Island.
-After a surface interval of about an hour, you can enjoy a shallow dive at one of the dive sites around the island; my pick was Three Nuns where we explored 3 huge coral bommies.
+After a surface interval of about an hour, you can enjoy a shallow dive at one of the sites around the island; my pick was Three Nuns where we explored 3 huge coral bommies.
 The bommies are completely covered in colourful soft corals, numerous table corals and gorgonian fans, providing the perfect home for thousands of reef fish and marine critters.
 The powerful twin-hulled, twin-engine boat, Fiji Explorer got us back to the resort by 3 pm so I still had plenty of time to relax by the pool.

 Waidroka has 4 different dive boats in its fleet and they are chosen depending on the distance to cover and the number of divers on board.
 All the boats are well maintained and fully equipped with DAN oxygen, first aid kits, VHF radio and GPS.
-Steven, one of the dive instructors and resort guides gave me a very informative briefing, not only about the dives but also about safety procedures.
+Steven, one of the scuba instructors and resort guides gave me a very informative briefing, not only about the sites but also about safety procedures.
 I do need to be reassured that I'm in safe hands when I dive with tiger and bull sharks!
 I'm sure everyone would agree.